AnticsSP/Multiplication-Game/README.md

 1. The game will show you a multiplication problem
 2. Type your answer in the input box
 3. Click "Check Answer" or press Enter to submit
-4. Get feedback instantly!
+4. You get two tries before seeing the answer
 5. Click "Next Problem" to continue practicing

-## How to Host on GitHub Pages

-1. Create a new repository on GitHub
-2. Upload these files to your repository
-3. Go to repository Settings
-4. Scroll down to "GitHub Pages" section
-5. Select "main" branch as the source
-6. Your site will be published at `https://[your-username].github.io/[repository-name]`
+6. Toggle background music with the music button

+## Scoring System

+- ✅ Correct answer: +10 points
+- ❌ Wrong answer after two attempts: -5 points
+- First attempt is free - no points deducted!

+## Setup Instructions

+1. Visit the game at: https://[your-github-username].github.io/multiplication-game/
+2. No installation needed - just open in any web browser!

 ## Local Development

-To run this game locally, simply open the `index.html` file in your web browser.
-No special server or setup required!
+To run this game locally:

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
+1. Clone this repository
+2. Open `index.html` in your web browser
+3. That's it!
+No server required

 ## Contributing

 Feel free to fork this repository and make your own improvements!
-Some ideas for enhancements:
+Some ideas:
 - Add different difficulty levels
 - Include more animations
-- Add sound effects
+- Add new sound effects
 - Create a time challenge mode

 ## License